THE NEW COVENANT BELIEVERS (Part 1)

 God does not deal with people arbitrarily or haphazardly, but in accordance with His covenant with them.
 Therefore, it is very vital for you to understand God’s covenant with you, for this is what determines God’s dealings with you.
 You can know what to expect from God if you know and understand His covenant with you.

-God is the same throughout the ages, however, God’s covenants or dealings with men throughout the ages are never the same.
-The Bible teaches that there are different dispensations or divinely ordered ways of God dealing with mankind throughout the ages.
+God is the same throughout the ages; however, God’s covenants or dealings with men throughout the ages are never the same.
+The Bible teaches that there are different dispensations or divinely ordered ways of God’s dealings with mankind throughout the ages.

 A dispensation is simply a period of time in which God deals with mankind in a certain way.
 Each dispensation is based upon a specific covenant.